Former Equifax CEO Blames Breach On One Individual Who Failed To Deploy Patch - Slashdot

 There is a good reason why all commercial flights have two pilots as a default.

-Let me state this: when you see management pointing one single downstream individual for such an event, there are at least TWO levels
+Let me state this: when you see management pointing one single downstream individual for such an event, there are at least TWO levels of management at fault.

 Such BS (Score:4, Informative)